-

 Coaxial Controls: A configuration

-coarse and fine focus may have a larger coarse focus knob
+example, coarse and fine focus may have a larger coarse

 Stage X/Y movement knobs.